lucyzhang3630/Udacity-NanoDegree-Project/Project5 Cat Clicker/README.md

 ## Instructions

 This is a Sample Cat Clicker Project, written by `html`, `css` and `js`.
-It just increments the count of clicks every time you click on the cat image.
+It increments the count of clicks every time you click on the cat image, no matter which cat you clicked on.

 To run this project, click on `index.html`, it will run in your default browser